 Develop and Implement an Account-Based Management and Lead Scoring System

 Unlike our peers working in the B2C space, B2B marketers often have to cater to multiple personas within an organization in order to keep the ball rolling and get a deal in front of their sales team.
 Not only is it a challenge to engage and nurture various stakeholders within a company, but without the proper tools, it can also be nearly impossible to measure where the group is as a whole when it comes to making a final decision.
 This challenge can lead to missed opportunities and negatively impact your organization’s ROI.

-Thankfully, developing an account-based management and lead scoring system as part of your marketing automation strategy can prepare your marketing and sales teams to strike while the iron is hot.
-This approach allows you to gain an aggregate view of how stakeholders within a company are interacting with your marketing content and assign scores to each of their actions to determine whether they are ready to talk to sales.
+Thankfully, developing an account-based management and lead scoring system as part of your marketing automation for B2B strategy can prepare your marketing and sales teams to strike while the iron is hot.
+This approach allows you to gain an aggregated view of how stakeholders within a company are interacting with your marketing content and assign scores to each of their actions to determine whether they are ready to talk to sales.

 Improving collaboration and alignment between your marketing and sales teams involves much more than CRM integration.
 In order for your organization to get the most out of your marketing automation platform, both marketing and sales have to be committed to using it and on the same page about how to do so.

 Therefore, before you start shooting off emails and passing on leads to sales, you should discuss the following with your sales team:

 What kind of insights do your salespeople need to have more targeted conversations that help close deals?

 How will you score leads?
 And what makes a lead qualified to talk to sales?